Cebu is one of the oldest cities in the Philippines, its soil having been walked on by Spanish conquistadors, American generals, and Filipino heroes.

 With college students graduating every year, Metro Cebu is seeing huge growth in its professional population.

-While most young professionals gravitate toward Metro Manila or abroad, a significant portion of Cebuano locals builds their career in the city.
-And many of them can be found in the IT and outsourcing sector.
+While most young professionals gravitate toward Metro Manila or abroad, a significant portion of Cebuano locals build their careers in the city.
+Many of them can be found in the IT and outsourcing sectors.

 Up-and-coming BPO industry

-In 2000, the Cebu IT Park got the approval of the Philippine Economic Zone Authority (PEZA) Board and then later granted the Special Economic Zone Status in 2003.
-In the same year, Sykes was the first multinational call center to operate in Cebu.
+In 2000, the Cebu IT Park received the approval of the Philippine Economic Zone Authority (PEZA) Board and was later granted Special Economic Zone Status in 2003.
+In the same year, Foundever (formerly known as Sykes) was the first multinational call center to operate in Cebu.

-Since then, Cebu’s BPO industry has opened new opportunities for the professionals in the community.
+Since then, the flourishing BPO Cebu industry has opened new opportunities for the professionals in the community.